Shooting Locations

 Cultural Center By The River

-By the Danube there is a Cultural Center consisting of the National Theatre and the Müpa (The Palace of Arts), in which one can also find the Ludwig Contemporary Art Museum.
-The National Theatre’s building is a perfect example of the elaborate, ornate and eclectic branch of Postmodern architecture.
-It also has a dramatic monument in front of the building with a classicist building’s facade sinking into a pool.
-Next to it, the Müpa is a more monumental and reserved representational building.
-Although on the outside it looks quite minimalist, when the sun goes down, the building gives a stunning light show with various lights built into the facade and others projected onto it.
-Inside there are huge glass window walls, stylish red carpets and typically postmodern dynamic and asymmetrical spaces, complete with a bar designed to look like a large piano.
-In the heart of the building there is an enormous, state of the art concert room with dynamic and slick wood paneling as well as perfect acoustics.
+By the Danube lies a Cultural Center comprising the National Theatre and Müpa (The Palace of Arts), which also houses the Ludwig Contemporary Art Museum.
+The National Theatre’s building is a striking example of the elaborate, ornate, and eclectic branch of Postmodern architecture.
+In front of the theatre stands a dramatic monument featuring a Classical facade sinking into a pool.
+Next to it, Müpa presents a more monumental and reserved aesthetic.
+While its exterior appears minimalist during the day, the building transforms at night with a spectacular light show, featuring integrated facade lighting and projected visuals.
+Inside, visitors are greeted by vast glass walls, elegant red carpets, and dynamic, asymmetrical postmodern spaces, including a bar designed to resemble a grand piano.
+At the heart of Müpa is an enormous, state-of-the-art concert hall, featuring sleek wood paneling and impeccable acoustics.

 The Diverse Budapest of Today

-In the center of Budapest, next to the historic Nyugati station and a top design glass building, there is a minimalist modern park, with playful terraces divided by stylish rusty panels.
-In and around the city some innovative companies have had experimental and colourful offices built, which present all sorts of combinations of metal and glass.
+In the heart of Budapest, near the historic Nyugati Railway Station and a cutting-edge glass design building, lies a minimalist modern park, featuring playful terraces divided by stylish, rusty panels.
+Across the city, innovative companies have built experimental and colorful offices that showcase a variety of creative combinations of metal and glass.

-So as you see, architecture in Hungary today is just as diverse and ever-changing, as it has always been.
-Progressive Productions has spent years collecting, documenting and systemising the best places for shooting in Budapest.
-Our Location Database offers an easy and straightforward way for you to navigate among the large variety of buildings and sights that Budapest can offer.
+As you can see, architecture in Hungary today is as diverse and dynamic as ever.
+Progressive Productions has spent years collecting, documenting, and systematizing the best locations for filming in Budapest.
+Our Location Database provides a simple and efficient way to navigate the extensive array of buildings and landmarks this city has to offer.